Neek0tine/Carefree/README.md

 ## End-User License Agreement

 By running the software, the user acknowledged that:
+ 1. The user acknowledges that this app is made for EDUCATIONAL PURPOSES ONLY, and the Author emphasize to continue doing raffle manually.
- 1. The user agrees and follows the Term of Service provided [LICENSE](https://github.com/Neek0tine/Carefree/blob/master/LICENSE)
+ 2. The user agrees and follows the Term of Service provided [LICENSE](https://github.com/Neek0tine/Carefree/blob/master/LICENSE)
- 2. All changes that happened to end-user's computer, online account, or property made by running this appplication is NOT the responsibilty of the author
+ 3. All changes that happened to end-user's computer, online account, or property made by running this appplication is NOT the responsibilty of the author
- 3. The user shall not PROMOTE, DISTRIBUTE or SHARE the app or the link to the app.
+ 4. The user shall not PROMOTE, DISTRIBUTE or SHARE the app or the link to the app.

 ## Authors